Quick video demo

 This plugin aims to provide a connection between Confluence and your GitLab server instance.
-It enables you to view issues, builds, merge requests and project information with simple to use macros.
+It enables you to view issues, builds, files, merge requests and project information with simple-to-use macros.

 GitLab connection configuration

 Before you can start to use the macros, make sure the credentials are inserted correctly in the admin panel (as seen below).

 The credentials are the URL of the server and a private API key.
 The server has to be reachable from the confluence server over the network connection to allow the macros to work properly.
 The private API key can be generated on the GitLab server (where it is called a "personal access token").
 You can find it under Profile Settings (click on your avatar icon on the right) → Access Tokens.